-It's non-strategy which forces the public sector to buy home-grown produce without links to farmers or plans.
+It's a non-strategy which forces the public sector to buy home-grown produce without links to farmers or plans.
 It's been produced to take people's minds off the failure of Brexit and the PM?

 The Government's new food strategy - due to be published today - will oblige schools and hospitals to buy British food.